emileond/subly-landing/_releases/chrome-extension.md

 ---
 title: 'Meet the Subly chrome extension'
 metaTitle: 'Meet the Subly chrome extension'
-metaDesc: 'Add Subscriptions while browsing the web with the Subly Chrome Extension.'
+metaDesc: 'Stay on top of your subscriptions while browsing the web with the Subly Chrome Extension.
+It's a handy tool in your browser, streamlining the way you manage subscriptions'
 author: 'Emilio S'
 date: 'Oct 17, 2023'
 tags: